ziggythehamster/macrodeck-app/README.md

-	description			Render as a paragraph after title. foursquare_venue_id		Render as a link to the venue. foursquare_user_id		Render as a link to the user.
+	description			Render as a paragraph after title. foursquare_venue_id		Render as a link to the venue. foursquare_user_id		Render as a link to the user. url				Render as a link to the URL.
 	(any Time/Date object)		Render as a locale-correct time/date.